galaxyproject/galaxy-hub/content/news/2023-10-13-EGD-2023-the-wrapup/index.md

 </div>

 ## Survey

 We believe there is always space for improvement, and we like to hear your voice.
-Thus, please support us with filling the survey that has been sent to the participants - it just takes a minute or two.
+Thus, please support us with filling out the survey that has been sent to the participants - it just takes a minute or two.

 ## Goodbye!